sergei-mironov/vsim/README.md

 * Work out {#- RecursiveDo #-} problem.
 RecursiveDo is a hack which makes recursive calls possible.
 Unfortunately, GHC can't compile it in some cases.

-* VHDL allows using pure functions as initializers.
+* VHDL allows pure functions to be used as an initializers.
 Vsim requires functions to live in (VProc VSim IO) monad which is not ready on elaboration phaze.
 Thus, pure functions are not supported.
 Probably, one should redesign monad stack.

 Author
 ------